 And that’s it!
 Of course, there is a lot more to be said about SSR vr SSG.
 However, this should give you a solid understanding of how it works to make both your application and your business more efficient.
 You know that:

 - SSR and SSG are techniques that evolved organically to respond to real issues that businesses faced with the performance, usability, and visibility of their content.

 - SSR improves all of these metrics without compromising your web application in any way.

-- SSG offers even more in terms of metrics improvement, but it’s not viable in many scenarios – the need to rebuild your website every time the data changes limits its use cases to pages that do not include a lot of data exchange with the client.
+- SSG offers even more in terms of metrics improvement, but it’s not viable in many scenarios – the need to rebuild your website every time the data changes upon page request limits its use cases to pages that do not include a lot of opportunities to fetch data from the client.

 - Next.js offers a solution to some of the SSG issues with Incremental Static Regeneration.
 Of course, this solution comes with its own package of pros and cons.
 The latter include issues with caching and debugging.